Continuous Noise Model for Quantum Circuits: Quantum Circuits Studied

 where $\ket{\pm_L} = (\ket{0_L} \pm \ket{1_L})/\sqrt{2}$.
 Implementations of the logical Hadamard for both codes are shown in Figs.~\ref{fig:513_circuits}b and~\ref{fig:713_circuits}b, respectively.
 For the $[[5,1,3]]$ code, the logical Hadamard requires a combination of physical Hadamard gates and SWAP operations, making it non-transversal.
 For the $[[7,1,3]]$ code, the logical Hadamard consists solely of physical Hadamard gates, and is therefore transversal.

-After the logical operations, the circuit either applies one round of error correction or none.
-When $ec=1$, a single syndrome-extraction and correction cycle is performed.
-When $ec=0$, errors accumulate without detection or correction.
+After the logical operations, the circuit in Fig.~\ref{generalcircuitec=1} applies one round of error correction.
+A single syndrome-extraction and correction cycle is performed.
+For the circuit in Fig.~\ref{generalcircuitec=1}, the information of data qubits is directly extracted, errors are left to accumulate as more logical gates are applied without detection or correction.

 Syndromes are obtained using circuit-based stabilizer measurements.
 Each stabilizer couples the data qubits to a single ancilla through CNOT and CZ gates, as shown in Figs.~\ref{fig:513_circuits}c and~\ref{fig:713_circuits}c.
 Measured syndromes are decoded using a hard-decision lookup table that maps each outcome to the corresponding physical error to be then reversed by error correction.